Guaranteed lower eigenvalue bounds for Steklov operators using conforming finite element methods: Numerical Examples

 \subsection{Computation results for two domains}

-Sample uniform triangular meshes for two domains are displayed in Figure \ref{fig:0}, where the mesh size for the unit square is $h=\sqrt{2}/8$ and the one for the L-shaped domain is $h=\sqrt{2}/4$.
+Sample uniform triangular meshes for two domains are displayed in Fig. \ref{fig:0}, where the mesh size for the unit square is $h=\sqrt{2}/8$ and the one for the L-shaped domain is $h=\sqrt{2}/4$.

-For the unit quare domain, the eigenvalue estimations (\ref{eq:final_eig_estimation}) for the leading $3$ eigenvalues are displayed in Table \ref{table1}, while the results based on the non-conforming FEM (\cite{YXLiu}) are displayed in Table \ref{table2}.
-The results for the L-shaped domain are displayed in Table \ref{table3} and \ref{table4}.
-Figure \ref{fig:1-2} and Figure \ref{fig:1-3} describe the relation between the absolute errors and the degrees of freedom (DOF) over the unit quare and L-shaped domains, respectively.
+For the unit square domain, the eigenvalue estimations (\ref{eq:final_eig_estimation}) for the leading $3$ eigenvalues are displayed in Tab. \ref{table1}, while the results based on the nonconforming FEM (\cite{YXLiu}) are displayed in Tab. \ref{table2}.
+The results for the L-shaped domain are displayed in Tab. \ref{table3} and \ref{table4}.
+Fig. \ref{fig:1-2} and Fig. \ref{fig:1-3} describe the relation between the absolute errors and the degrees of freedom (DOF) over the unit square and L-shaped domains, respectively.
 Here, the DOF of (\ref{eq:final_eig_estimation}) is counted as the the dimension of the linear conforming FEM space $V^h$, while the one for \cite{YXLiu} is the dimension of the Crouzeix-Raviart FEM space.

 Let us also introduce the total errors by